 Machines, equipment and vehicle tracking is important for hospitals.
 It not only makes them aware about the location of their vehicles, equipment etc. but also enables in asset maintenance.

 Hospital assets are critical and have to be always on ready-to-use mode.
 RFID tags are used to track assets even as they move inside or outside of the hospital premises.

 When it comes to the Operation Theatres, it is mandatory that inspection of assets is done regularly so that unplanned breakdowns are avoided.
 The Asset Maintenance Management software provides a great help in handling such mission-critical assets.

 3. Medicine & Pharmaceutical Tracking

-The asset tracking management software can handle the area of pharmaceuticals in the hospitals.
+Asset tracking and management software can handle the area of pharmaceuticals in hospitals.
 The system informs about the expiry date of medicines and their stock levels.
 Overall, the software also enables you to track easily the current stock of medicines.